-The Complainant contends that the disputed domain names are confusingly similar to the NOVARTIS marks on the basis that the disputed domain names wholly incorporate the Complainant's trademark and the addition of a hyphen and geographical term "China" and generic top-level domain name suffix ("gTLD") ".com" are insufficient to avoid the finding that the disputed domain names are confusingly similar to its NOVARTIS mark.
+The Complainant contends that the disputed domain name is confusingly similar to the NOVARTIS mark on the basis that the disputed domain name wholly incorporates the Complainant's trademark and the addition of the descriptive terms "patient" and "oncology" and generic top-level domain name suffix ("gTLD") ".com" are insufficient to avoid the finding that the disputed domain name is confusingly similar to its NOVARTIS mark.

-The Complainant also argues that the Respondent does not have any rights or legitimate interests in the disputed domain names.
-The Respondent is not commonly known by the disputed domain names.
+The Complainant also argues that the Respondent does not have any rights or legitimate interests in the disputed domain name.
+The Respondent is not commonly known by the disputed domain name.
 In addition, the Respondent is not affiliated with the Complainant nor did the Complainant license or authorize the Respondent to use the NOVARTIS mark.

-The Complainant further asserts that the disputed domain names have been registered and are being used in bad faith as the Respondent should have known of the Complainant's NOVARTIS mark at the time of registration of the disputed domain name.
+The Complainant further asserts that the disputed domain name has been registered and is being used in bad faith as the Respondent should have known of the Complainant's NOVARTIS mark at the time of registration of the disputed domain name.
 The Complainant also asserts that the Respondent is attempting to attract, for commercial gain, Internet users to the Respondent's website, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the Respondent's website or of a product or service on the Respondent's website.